Etosha National Park is our favorite of our trip in Namibia. It is also one of our favorite places in the world .

 You can also count on the mutual aid between travelers.
 We were able to observe a lioness and her cubs at the end of their feast, an unforgettable moment!

 We chose to stay there for 4 days to enjoy the park.
-We give you all our tips to organise your trip.
-Many of you have asked us questions about the organization of our trip, we answer them below!
+We give you all our tips below to make sure you don’t miss a thing, and our tricks for seeing Lions!

 1. Where is Etosha National Park in Namibia located [Carte]?